& Construction

 The above example is the perfect solution if you just want to make a design block for your entire project.
 But what if you only want to save a particular section of your circuitry?
 That’s where grouped design blocks come in.
 Here’s how to make one of those:

-- Next, in your schematic design select File » Save selection as design block, then left-click and drag around the section of circuitry in your schematic that you want to save.
+Use the Save selection as design block then click and drag to choose the section of circuitry you want to save on your schematic.

 Now you have your very own design block saved for a grouped selection!
 Using this block is the same process as using a design block for an entire design.
 To do this, select the Add a design block icon on the left-hand side of your interface to open the Paste Design Block dialog.